akleads/time-tracker/SETUP.md

 ## Next Steps

-1. Follow the `DEPLOYMENT.md` guide to deploy to Cloudflare Pages
+1. Follow the `DEPLOYMENT-RENDER.md` guide to deploy to Render
-2. Configure your custom domain (t.safeuinsurance.com) in Cloudflare
+2. Configure your custom domain (t.safeuinsurance.com) in Render
-3. Set environment variables in Cloudflare Pages dashboard
+3. Set environment variables in Render dashboard

 ## Important Notes